NREL/OpenStudio-ERI/docs/source/software_connection.rst

 The efficiency of the clothes washer can either be entered as an ``IntegratedModifiedEnergyFactor`` or a ``ModifiedEnergyFactor``.
 Several other inputs from the EnergyGuide label must be provided as well.

+If a clothes washer is located in one of the "other ..." locations indicating that it is a shared appliance in a SFA/MF building, the ``extension/RatioOfDwellingUnitsToSharedClothesWashers`` element must be provided.

 HPXML Clothes Dryer
 *******************